Osea Island

 Osea Island (Ōsgȳþes īeg, "Osyth's island"), formerly also Osey, is an inhabited island in the estuary of the River Blackwater, Essex, East England.
 It is approximately 380 acre in size and is connected to the north bank of the river by a causeway that is covered at high water.
 The island's population is included in the civil parish of Heybridge.

 Northey Island lies about 1 mi west and Mersea Island is about 5 mi northeast.
 The entire island is owned by music producer Nigel Frieda.

 Notable residents

 Before 2004, the island had a small community of tenants such as the painter Luke Elwes, photographer Hélène Binet, and philosopher David Papineau.
 It was revealed in 2019 that Bajan singer Rihanna rented the island to record her upcoming album.

 History

-The name "Osea" means "Osyth's Island" and thus the name is tautological.
+The name "Osea" means "Osyth's Island", it has been occupied since the neolithic age and has a strong association with numerous Viking incursions and settlement in England.

+Archaeological evidence indicates human occupation of Osea Island dating back over 5,000 years, including Neolithic settlements and Roman pottery works associated with the construction of the tidal causeway.

+Following the Anglo-Saxon era, the island was officially recorded as an independent settlement in the Domesday Book of 1086 under the name "Uvesia."
+At the time of the Norman Conquest, ownership of the manorial estate was held by a local lord named Thorbert, before being granted by William the Conqueror to his nephew.

+During the 1500s, the estate was held by Anne Bourchier, Marchioness of Northampton.
+Royal property records from this period explicitly confirm that the estate was held as the "Manor or Isle of Ovesey, with free fishery, free warren, and wrec of the sea," legally establishing its independent ownership of the surrounding fishing waters and shoreline.

+Later in the 16th century, the manor was held by Thomas Wiseman under Knight's service to Queen Elizabeth I, confirming its status as an independent estate before its eventual acquisition by local landowners in the late 18th century.

 Military use

 Map of Osea Island, also showing the causeway to the mainland.

 In 1913 the British Deperdussin Aeroplane Company tested a newly developed seaplane at Osea.
 It was a single-engined seaplane with two large floats.
 It was piloted by John Cyril Porte, the managing director of the company, and took off from the deep water channel to the south of the island.
 It had a successful ten-minute flight.

 Osea Island was the site of a Coastal Motor Torpedo Boat base during the First World War and 2,000 sailors were billeted there, mainly in temporary huts which were removed after the war.
 Augustus Agar was awarded the Victoria Cross while stationed on the island and detailed his experiences in his book Baltic Episode.

 In the Second World War, the island was occupied by the British Army.